groveld/groveld.github.io/_posts/2015/2015-01-09-use-gitolite-to-control-access-to-a-git-server.md

 sudo adduser --system --group --shell /bin/bash --disabled-password git
 ```

-We now have a user called "git" that will handle gitolite configuration.
+We now have a user called `git` that will handle gitolite configuration.
 We need to be able to access this user from a normal account.
 We will do this by configuring an SSH key associated with Git administration.

 ## Configure SSH Keys for Git Administration